-Current is a mobile app that offers fee-free banking, 4% APY on savings, transparent teen banking and a host of other features.
+Current is a mobile app that offers fee-free banking, up to 4% boost on savings1, transparent teen banking and a host of other features.

 Founded in 2015 as a teen debit card and mobile app, the New York-based company has since expanded to serve adults and racked up 4 million users.
 It offers its banking services through FDIC-insured Choice Financial Group.

 CEO Stuart Sopp, who worked in the finance industry for 15 years before founding Current, has said the company is oriented around access to liquidity, especially for people living paycheck to paycheck.
-To that end, Current seeks to separate itself from traditional banks by offering a high APY on savings, quicker access to funds, and automated micro-savings.
+To that end, Current seeks to separate itself from traditional banks by offering a high rate on savings, quicker access to funds2, and automated micro-savings.

 Current Banking App’s 9 Best Features